 The key issue for the committee is to prevent overcrowding on the shore both at launch time and recovery.
 You must maintain 2m distance and if it gets too crowded restrictions will need applying.
 As a result please rig and derig in the boat park, not on the grassed area, where possible.
 There is no going ashore between races, anyone landing (windsurfers excepted) will be deemed to have retired from the second race.
 How to enter is below this diagram.start times as previously.

 Please note without volunteers for safety and race officer (and Asst) racing will not take place, you can volunteer online on SCM or by emailing the Duty Secretary.
-If you are on a safety boat as a mixed household, please be sure your crew/helm are happy to be with you, and agree mitigation, contact James Logan or Martin Hart for more information on this or see RYA documents (linked from this page.
+Mixed households are not permitted during Tier 3, contact James Logan or Martin Hart for more information on this or see RYA documents (linked from this page.

-Anyone wishing to race in the series needs to enter each boat once on the Friday before ideally but in any case on the day before you race by using the email email@example.com stating Series (Sunday/Saturday) helm/crew, name, boat/windsurfer, and sail number, juniors are to be entered by parent/guardian and indicated as a junior. (this will help with track and trace).
+Anyone wishing to race in the series needs to enter each boat on the day before you race by using the email email@example.com stating Winter Series, helm/crew, name, boat/windsurfer, and sail number, juniors are to be entered by parent/guardian and indicated as a junior. (this will help with track and trace).
 You only need to enter once for each boat you race (you will not get a reply email), results will not be put together if you sail different boats.
 Boats with two rigs need to enter with the fastest rig they are using ( you can move down rigs but not up), so enter twice if sailing one boat one week and another on a another week.

 This does not stop you social sailing on that day just racing.
 We ask casual sailors to keep clear of racing as normal.